-Hudson Property Trust advanced an interest bearing non-secured loan of \$0.11 million (2022: \$0.25 million).
-The loan has fixed repayment term.
+Hudson Property Trust advanced an interest bearing non-secured loan of \$Nil million (2023: \$0.11 million).
+The loan was repaid during the year.
 None were written down during the year.

 f.
 Guarantees

 No guarantees were given or received from related parties during the year.